TanakaChingonzo/TanakaChingonzo.github.io/_posts/2018-02-10-journal-entry-one-point-o.md

 ---
 layout: post
 title: Saturday, 11 February.
-Moore's Law.
-Sod's Law.
+Moore's Law & Sod's Law.
-excerpt: "Everything that is possible is happening all at once."
+excerpt: "Everything that is possible is happening all at once.
+While Murphy's law says that anything that **can** go wrong, will go wrong (eventually), Sod's law requires that it always goes wrong with the worst possible outcome."
-modified: 2018-02-10
+modified: 2018-02-11
 tags: [journal]
 comments: true
 categories: [journal]